gitfish/sfdx-flexi-plugin/doc/commands/flexi/import.md

     sfdx flexi:import -c config/data-config.json -o Account -u ORGNAME

-An example exporting all objects to the `woohoo` project directory (the default is `data` under the project directory):

-    sfdx flexi:export -c config/data-config.json -u ORGNAME -d woohoo

-or export a specific object (or objects) (Contact in this case) with:

-    sfdx flexi:export -c config/data-config.json -u ORGNAME -d woohoo -o Contact

 ## Hooks

 The hook implementation delegates to a function exported by a typescript or javascript module.
 The hook function is invoked with a context that contains a `hook` property to provide hook specific context (such as what records are being imported and so on).